 While most of us think of compression socks as being for the older population, with varicose veins and swollen legs, compression therapy is certainly useful beyond just those situations.
-Compression sock technology advances and increased choices in more fashionable colour and fabric has coincided with more people utilizing them in daily life.
+Compression sock technology advances and increased choices in more fashionable colours and fabrics have coincided with more people utilizing them in daily life.

-- Performance and recovery — some research suggests that compression and reduce muscle vibration, which can reduce reports of muscle fatigue
+- Performance and recovery — some research suggests that compression may reduce muscle vibration, which can, in turn, reduce muscle fatigue

 - Working on your feet — compression socks improve blood flow, which can ease swollen or achy legs after long days on your feet

-Talk to your doctor about your potential treatment options if you have any of the following symptoms:
+Talk to your doctor about your potential treatment options, including compression stockings, if you have any of the following symptoms:

 - Spider veins